curityio/nonce-authenticator/README.md

 In some setups, environmental limitations prevent OpenID Connect Single Sign On (SSO) from working.\
 In these cases, the user will first authenticate in a source application.\
-When navigating to a target application, re-authenticate will be required, with a suboptimal user experience.\
+When navigating to a target application, re-authentication will be required, with a suboptimal user experience.\
 The nonce authenticator pattern provides a solution to the double login problem.

 ## Mobile Use Case